funkyOne/fortyTwo.Docs/CustomData.md

 # Custom data

 Custom data endpoint allows you to store any data you want.

-There are 3 ways to use Custom data service.
+There are 3 scopes of custom data.

 ## Get Custom Data